NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### Important note

-Any method that requires a challenge to be solved or a payment to be submitted can be run initially with no arguments.
-In fact, most commands will initially ignore all arguments until its criterion is met.
+Any method that requires a `Challenge` to be solved or a payment to be submitted can be run initially with no arguments.
+In fact, most commands will initially ignore all arguments until its challenge condition is met.

 ## Schema